 Saturday Morning Special: Early Garden goers receive 50% off general admission to Bok Tower Gardens between 8:00 a.m. and 9:00 a.m. all year.

 Veterans are admitted free of charge on the following holidays: Veteran’s Day, Memorial Day, Independence Day, and Armed Forces Day.
 And, half price off for up to four guests.

-If you are planning to visit more than once in a year, you can become a member for a mere $60 or $75 for a couple.
+If you plan to visit more than once a year, you can become a member for a mere $60 or $75 for a couple.
 Think about this, one-weekend visit and day out, and it’s paid for itself.